rpldy/react-uploady/packages/ui/uploady/README.md

 A good example use-case for this is applying [crop](../../../guides/Crop.md) to selected image before it is uploaded.

-When rendering the result of the HOC, the id of the batch item to handle must be in the props.
+When rendering the HOC's output, the id of the batch-item must be provided as a prop.
-This to ensure the HOC only re-renders for a specific item and not for all.
+This ensures the HOC only re-renders for a specific item and not for all.
+The id of the batch-item can be obtained from a hook (ex: [useItemStartListener](#useitemstartlistener-event-hook) or [useBatchStartListener](#usebatchstartlistener-event-hook))

 ```javascript
     import React, { useState, useCallback } from "react";